- describe scientific racism

 Readings: Shanklin, Eugenia.
 2000.
 ‘Representations of Race and Racism in American Anthropology’ Current Anthropology 41:1 (February)

 Discussion: After reading the Shanklin article, how do you think the field of Anthropology should address ‘race’?
 What do you think are the most effective ways to teach about race and/or racism?
 Do you consider race an important topic for discussion today?
 If so, provide links to resources that can help educators teach and learn about race.
-In order to receive credit, you must refer to the material presented in this module.
+In order to receive credit, you must refer to the material presented in this module and respond to other student posts.

 When you complete the discussion, prepare to take the Midterm Exam.